vikas3045/vikas3045.github.io/about.markdown

 permalink: /about/
 ---

-I am a software engineer who likes to play guitar and occasionally go on road trips on my bike.
+I am a software engineer who is passionate about technology, likes to play guitar and occasionally goes on road trips on bike.

+<a href="/resume">Resume</a>